Mercosur embraces Chavez despite protests from business

 Meanwhile, Venezuela and Argentina signed an agreement for greater investment in each other's oil sector.
 PDVSA, Venezuela's state-run oil producer, will invest in Argentine petrochemicals, and YPF, its Argentine counterpart, will invest in Venezuelan oil fields, according to the agreement.

-(Additional reporting by Ana Flor and Paulo Prada; Writing by Paulo Prada in Rio de Janeiro.; Editing by Todd Benson and Stacey Joyce)
+(Writing and additional reporting by Paulo Prada in Rio de Janeiro; Editing by Todd Benson and Stacey Joyce)